brnakj78/Project_2_Capstone_Engagement/README.md

-The documents in this repository are summaries and overviews of work I performed to accomplish the Project 2 Capstone Engagement directives.
+The documents in this repository cover the work I performed to accomplish the engagement of the Capstone web server and the SIEM's used to monitor that engagement